Key Concepts

 Dashboard permissions by role

-Users may have multiple roles across different namespaces.
-See below for permissions by role.
+Users may hold multiple roles across namespaces.
+See the table below for role-based dashboard permissions.

 ---|---|---|---|---|---|